-Description: One of the Weyerhaeuser Center’s aims is to enable Whitworth faculty to produce high-quality Christian scholarship and facilitate interaction with other scholars throughout the world.
+Description: One of the Weyerhaeuser Center’s aims is to enable Whitworth faculty to produce high-quality Christian scholarship and to facilitate interaction with other scholars throughout the world.
 To that end, these six summer research fellowships nourish scholarship, informed by a Christian faith perspective that has the potential to make a significant impact on academic discussions.
-This scholarship should relate to topics such as ethics, public policy, service-learning, character formation, or the influence of presuppositional beliefs in a specific discipline.
+This scholarship should relate to topics such as ethics, public policy, service-learning, character formation, and/or the influence of presuppositional beliefs in a specific discipline.

 Each of the fellowships is designated for projects dealing with research informed by a Christian faith perspective, theoretical discussions of Christianity, and higher education or the practical pedagogy of faith-learning integration in the classroom.
 These projects should propose dissemination in one of the following venues:

 (a) a secular disciplinary journal (for example, American Historical Review, American Psychologist, Journal of Social Issues);

 (b) a Christian academic journal of faith and learning (e.g., Journal of Psychology and Theology, Christian Scholar’s Review, Perspectives on Science and Christian Faith);

 (c) secular or Christian popular magazine aimed at educated laypersons (e.g., Christianity Today, Books and Culture, First Things, The New Republic, The Atlantic);

 or (d) a secular or Christian publishing house.